Rijeka, Croatia: Top 15 Amazing Things to Do!

 The City Tower

-One of the most beautiful attractions and also the landmark of Rijeka is the City Tower.
-This impressive building is located directly in the center of the pedestrian zone Korzo and originally it was a typical passage tower to the old town.
+The City Tower is the landmark of Rijeka and definitely one of the most beautiful places to see in the center.
+This impressive building is located directly in the center of the pedestrian zone Korzo and originally, it was a typical passage tower to the old town.
 It was built in the Middle Ages and has been extended and renovated over the years.
 Today, this impressive building shines in bright yellow and is a popular photo motif on every postcard!

 The Cathedral of St. Vitus

 The Cathedral of St. Vitus, also known as Katedrala sv.
 Vid, is one of the most important places of worship in the city.
 This Baroque rotunda was built as early as 1638, based on the model of the famous Venetian church of Santa Maria della Salute.
 Impressive from the outside, you should also visit this sight from the inside.
 The baroque marble altars from the 17th and the 18th century are particularly beautiful.
-In addition, you can visit the wooden cross, the Lončarić stone and a bronze hand – important relics around which numerous legends are entwined.
+In addition, you can visit the wooden cross, the Lončarić stone and a bronze hand, particularly important relics, which are surrounded by numerous legends.

 PEEK&POKE Computer Museum